Bhagavanrajana/RenderMethod_LWC/README.md

                                                                         Lightning Web Components: render Method

 Introduction:-
 In Lightning Web Components (LWC), the render method allows developers to conditionally or dynamically choose a template to render.
-This method provides a powerful way to control the presentation of your component based on the component's state or props.
+This method provides a powerful way to control the presentation of your component based on the component's state or props..

 Usage:-
 Defining Multiple Templates